DanielPolman/twilio-sms-schedule-php/README.md

 # twilio-sms-schedule-php
-Simple .php solution to schedule sms messages from .csv for Twilio.
+Simple PHP solution to schedule sms messages from .csv for Twilio.